johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 </div>

-To cite a few examples of my own, the music plays noticeably slower in the following games when run in PAL mode (tested with the WHDLoad versions).
-In NTSC mode, the music speed perfectly matches that of the DOS versions.
+To cite a few examples of my own, the music plays noticeably slower in the following American made games in PAL mode, while in NTSC mode the music speed perfectly matches that of the DOS versions.

 - Eye of the Beholder I-II
 - Indiana Jones and the Last Crusade